spring-attic/aws-maven/README.md

 	  ...
 	</project>

 Finally the `~/.m2/settings.xml` must be updated to include access and secret keys for the account.
-The access key should be used to populate the `username` element, and the secret key should be used to populate the `passphrase` element.
+The access key should be used to populate the `username` element, and the secret key should be used to populate the `password` element.

 	<settings>
 	    ...